fmalina/revisions-blocl/activism/nhsforsale.md

 bankers to the tune of billions the government chose not to do the same for the NHS for relatively trivial sums.

-‘That’s the standard technique of privatisation: defund, make sure things don’t work, people get angry, you hand it over to private capital.’
+‘That’s the standard technique of privatisation: defund, make sure things don't work, people get angry, you hand it over to private capital.’

 Since Thatcher introduced an NHS market – the so-called purchaser/provider split